Donsol (film)

-Donsol is a 2006 Filipino indie drama film written and directed by Adolfo Alix, Jr. about a romance made in the town of Donsol.
-Starring Sid Lucero and Angel Aquino, the film was produced by Bicycle Pictures.

-The film was shot entirely in Donsol, Sorsogon and there are underwater shots of the star of the movie the butanding (lit. 'whaleshark').
-It tackled major issues like illegal fishing that poses threats to the butanding.
+Donsol is a 2006 Filipino independent drama film written, produced, and directed by Adolfo B. Alix.
+It stars Sid Lucero and Angel Aquino.
+Shot entirely in Donsol, Sorsogon, and featuring underwater shots of whale sharks, it tackled major issues like illegal fishing that poses threats to the said marine species.

-The film was the Philippines' official submission to the OSCARS Foreign Language Film category in 2007.
+Produced by Bicycle Pictures, in association with Giant Sponge Productions and supported by Liwayway Marketing Corporation, the film premiered on July 18, 2006, as an entry to the 2nd Cinemalaya Independent Film Festival.
+It was given a commercial release by ABS-CBN Film Productions on November 29.
+It was selected as the Philippines' entry for the Best Foreign Language Film at the 80th Academy Awards but was not nominated.

 Plot

-A whaleshark guide named Daniel (Sid Lucero) falls in love with the beautiful but mysterious tourist Teresa (Angel Aquino).
-The two individuals are nursing their own heartaches but find themselves hopelessly drawn to each other; Daniel was left behind by his girlfriend for a rich man, Teresa a widowed breast cancer patient.
+A whale shark guide named Daniel (Sid Lucero) falls in love with the beautiful but mysterious tourist Teresa (Angel Aquino).
+The two individuals are nursing their own heartaches but find themselves hopelessly drawn to each other; Daniel was left behind by his girlfriend for a rich man, and Teresa, who is actually a widowed breast cancer patient.

 Fidel (Bembol Roco), Daniel's father, is an illegal fisherman and was caught by the police coast guard.
-This created friction between the relationship of Daniel and the kapitana of the town who provided jobs for them as a Butanding Interaction Officer or BIO.
+This created friction between the relationship of Daniel and the kapitana of the town, who provided jobs for them as a Butanding Interaction Officer or BIO.